CLIP-Adapter: Better Vision-Language Models with Feature Adapters

 \section{Conclusions and Future Work}

 We present CLIP-Adapter as an alternative of prompt-based approaches for few-shot image classification.
 The CLIP-Adapter revives the ``pretrain-finetuning'' paradigm by only fine-tuning a small number of additional bottleneck layers.
 To further improve the generalization ability, we adopt residual connections parameterized by a residual ratio to dynamically blend zero-shot knowledge with new adapted features.
 According to the experimental results, CLIP-Adapter outperforms competitive baselines on eleven image classification datasets under different few-shot setups.
 Extensive ablation studies confirm our design and prove CLIP-Adapter's ability in learning better feature manifolds.
-In the future, we plan to extend CLIP-Adapter to more vision-language applications.~We will also combine CLIP-Adapter with soft prompts together to further unleash the power of CLIP backbone.
+In the future, we plan to extend CLIP-Adapter to more vision-language applications and tasks.~We will also combine CLIP-Adapter with cache models~\cite{zhang2022tip,zhu2023not} and enhanced prompts~\cite{zhang2023prompt} to further unleash the power of CLIP backbone.